jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note

-I used lots of YouTube videos and pop culture references such as those of Star Wars, The Office, and computer games (e.g., Civilization)to help me write this book.
+I used lots of online videos and pop culture references such as those of Star Wars, The Office, Harry Potter, and computer games (e.g., Civilization) to help me write this book.
 I found using familiar stories is a more natural way to explain philosophy, politics, and in general, to relate to one another.
 In all cases, all due credit goes to the media's owners.
 Please keep in mind, you'll have to press play or enable sound on each video.

-Also note, I'm done writing the majority of book, but I'm still getting reader feedback.
+Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email](mailto:techvolution@outlook.com).
-Or, fitting to internet culture, you can write on this webpage by clicking "edit" above, then Ctrl+Alt+V, and then the paragraph you want to comment on.
+Or, fitting to internet culture, you can write on this webpage by clicking "edit" above.
+Then the paragraph you want to comment on (or you can simply edit the book if you wish to).
 You can make an account on this website or not, that's up to you.

-Two things to note.
-I know many people won't read a 45,000 word book, so I'm working on a much shorter version for them.
-Also, some chapters need better editing, but I'm waiting on more reader feedback before having that done by an editor.
-If you spot any rough areas, I'd appreciate you making a note.
-It'll save time and money during final polishing.
+I know many people won't read a long politics book, so I'm working on a much shorter version.
+Also, I'm waiting on more reader feedback before having an editor do the final polishing.
+If you spot any rough areas or places where the running drags on, I'd appreciate you making a note because It'll save some time and money.

 Lastly, keep in mind all web browsers have "reader" modes that let you customize the screen.
 For Firefox press _F9_, Safari/Edge _Command-Shift-R_.
 Chrome makes you install an [extension](https://chrome.google.com/webstore/detail/reader-view/ecabifbgmdmgdllomnfinbmaellmclnh).
 Some readers disable videos, so I put a link to them so you can still tap and watch.